You Will Never Work in Television Again

 "You Will Never Work in Television Again" is a song by the English rock band the Smile.
 It was released on 5 January 2022 as the debut single from their debut album, A Light for Attracting Attention.
 The Smile first performed it in the 2021 Glastonbury livestream Live at Worthy Farm.

 Reception

 Some publications compared "You Will Never Work in Television Again" favourably to Thom Yorke and Jonny Greenwood's main band Radiohead.
-Tyler Golsen of Far Out Magazine gave it 8.3/10, calling it "a solid and powerful rocker that lets the guys in Radiohead just hang loose and rock out for the first time in a while".
 The NPR writer Brian Burns likened it to the post-punk acts Mission of Burma and Swell Maps, while the Guitar World writer Jackson Maxwell compared it to Sonic Youth.

 Music video

 The band released a lyric video alongside the single directed by Duncan Loudon.
-The video features the song's lyrics scrolling past on a teleprompter.
-Far Out Magazine described the video as "eerie".

 Personnel

 Credits adapted from album liner notes.